bsmoody/google-homepage/README.md

-This is a project copying the homepage of GOOGLE HOMEPAGE.
+Project of copying GOOGLE Homepage through html and css only.